 at the high school and early undergraduate level.

 I know how school is.
 I've spent plenty of time in the roles of both student and teacher.
 There are serious issues with the way our education system both motivates and tests students.
 All too often, the time and grade pressures of school stunt exploration and incentivize the memorization of the exact procedures needed to succeed on exams-- i.e. school implicitly "teaches to the test".
 The students that get sucked into this trap are missing out intellectually, but there are also serious consequences for their future grades.
 If a student is unable to apply concepts from algebra

 outside of the limited context of math textbook exercises, she will have a *very* difficult time with high school and college-level physics

 I live in reality and know that most students are not going to be scientists.
 My first priority is to ensure students do well on their exams because high grades are the ticket to a good university.
 However, I also try to instill in my students the intellectual motor necessary to develop deep understanding.
 They must learn how to teach themselves.
 Concretely, this means I constantly ask questions to check understanding and select difficult problems that force them to apply concepts in multiple contexts.
 My hope is that they will internalize my role and learn how to flesh out and check their own understanding.

 I have just recently moved to Berkeley and am seeking new students.
-Location and time of tutoring are negotiable.
+I tutor only in downtown Berkeley, but my tutoring schedule is very flexible.
 Thank you for your consideration!